Giannis Konstantelias

-Giannis Konstantelias (Γιάννης Κωνσταντέλιας; born 5 March 2003) is a Greek professional footballer who plays as an attacking midfielder or a winger for Super League Greece club PAOK and the Greece national team.
+Giannis Konstantelias (Γιάννης Κωνσταντέλιας; born 5 March 2003) is a Greek professional footballer who plays as an attacking midfielder or left winger for Bundesliga club Borussia Dortmund and the Greece national team.

 Club career

 Early career

 Konstantelias was nine years old when he joined the academy of Agia Paraskevi in his hometown Volos.
 Initially, he trained with his peers, but he quickly got into the training of the older ones.

 In 2013 he moved to Thessaloniki for PAOK Academy where he gained valuable experiences in domestic and international tournaments and was twice named MVP.
 At first he played as a forward and then he moved to the center, but also to the sides.

 PAOK

 In 2021, Konstantelias broke in to the PAOK's first team, as on 17 January he made his first appearance with the men's team in the OFI vs PAOK game.
 Shortly before he turned 18 years old.
 In fact, he finished the season, playing in a total of three games.

-On 20 January 2022, Konstantelias signed a six months' contract with Jupiler Pro League club Eupen on loan from PAOK.
+On 20 January 2022, Konstantelias signed a six months' contract with Belgian Pro League club Eupen on loan from PAOK.
 On the same day, PAOK announced the extension of the contract with the young international until the summer of 2026.

+On 30 July 2025, Konstantelias signed a contract extension with PAOK following news that a deal had been agreed with Bundesliga club VfB Stuttgart subject to a medical.